orizktaillandier/TAC---AI-project/SECURITY_CHECKLIST.md

 - [x] All rep names are mock (Rep_1, Rep_2, Rep_3)
 - [x] All revenue data is mock/fictional
 - [x] No real client information included
-- [x] Only public company names used (AutoTrader, Kijiji, Facebook - all public platforms)

 ### 4. Files Excluded from Git
 Files in `.gitignore`: